VirginiaDooley/pinboard/notes.md

 change db to postgres sql in production

-refer study group repo for controller actions to get json data

-Join table
-has_and_belongs_to_many*

-*Create controller actions to match routes*

 *Use Thunk w Rails API in the Redux action see for example https://github.com/NickisKnowledge/Dinner_n_10_React-Redux_Project/blob/master/client/src/reducers/dinnersReducer.js*

-Refer back here when you're ready to build out the controller actions https://instruction.learn.co/student/video_lectures#/?query=react-redux

 HEROKU